 On November 2, 2021, the Company entered into a Development Agreement with Famar Health Care Services Madrid SA ("Famar") to prepare a new batch of clinical LB-100 for use in clinical trials to be conducted in the European Union.
-During the three months ended March 31, 2022, the Company incurred costs of \$292,293, pursuant to this agreement, which has been included in research and development costs in the Company's consolidated statements of operations.
-The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$29,000 as of March 31, 2022, which is expected to be incurred through June 30, 2022.
+During the three months and six months ended June 30, 2022, the Company incurred costs of \$0 and \$292,293, respectively, pursuant to this agreement, which has been included in research and development costs in the Company's consolidated statements of operations.
+As of June 30, 2022, the Company had no further commitment pursuant to this agreement, but has continued to engage the services of Famar on a specific project basis.

-As of March 31, 2022, the Company estimates that this program to provide new inventory of the clinical drug product for the Spanish sarcoma study, and potentially for subsequent multiple trials within the European Union will cost approximately \$1,153,000.
-The Company's aggregate commitments under this program, less amounts previously paid to date, totaled approximately \$206,000 as of March 31, 2022, which are expected to be incurred through December 31, 2022.
+As of June 30, 2022, this program to provide new inventory of the clinical drug product for the Spanish sarcoma study, and potentially for subsequent multiple trials within the European Union, has cost approximately \$1,138,000 to date, with an additional approximately \$20,000 expected to be incurred through December 31, 2022.
 As the production of the new inventory of the clinical drug product is being conducted in Europe and is paid for in Euros, final costs are subject to foreign currency fluctuations between the United States Dollar and the Euro.